 SPLAT: The SpeX Prism Library Analysis Toolkit¶

-SPLAT is a python-based spectral access and analysis package designed to interface with the SpeX Prism Library (SPL: http://www.browndwarfs.org/spexprism), an online repository of over 1500 low-resolution, near-infrared spectra of low-temperature stars and brown dwarfs.
-It is built on common python packages such as astropy, matplotlib, numpy, pandas and scipy.
+SPLAT is a python-based spectral access and analysis package designed to interface with the SpeX Prism Library (SPL), an online repository of over 2000 low-resolution, near-infrared spectra of low-temperature stars and brown dwarfs.
+It is built on common python packages such as astropy, emcee, matplotlib, numpy, pandas, scipy, and others.

 - SPLAT tools allow you to:

-- search the SPL for data and source information;
+- search the SPL for spectral data and source information;

 - access the publically-available (published) spectra contained in it;

-- compare your near-infrared spectrum to these data;
+- compare your own near-infrared spectrum to these data;

-- make use of published empirical trends in absolute magnitudes and effective temperatures;
+- make use of published empirical trends in absolute magnitudes, luminosity, effective temperatures, and others;

-- perform basic spectral analyses such as spectral classification, gravity classification, index measurement, spectrophotometry, reddening, robust comparison statistics, basic math operations;
+- perform basic spectral analyses such as spectral classification, gravity classification, index measurement, spectrophotometry, reddening, blended light analysis, and basic math operations;

 Note that many of these features are currently under development.